lalyok/Sedona/Readme.md

 # Personal study project "Sedona"

-## A simple multi-page website of the hotel booking service in Sedona.
+## A simple multi-page website layout of the hotel booking service in Sedona.

 #### Features: